 This statement sets out the Petroplan Group's commitment to:

-b) Implementing and maintaining company processes to preclude any slavery or human trafficking from occurring within its business and its supply chains.
+b) Implementing and maintaining company processes to preclude any slavery and human trafficking from occurring within its business and its supply chains.

-This statement relates to Petroplan’s business activities during the financial year ending 31st December 2020.
+This statement relates to Petroplan Group business activities during the financial year ending 31st December 2021.

-As a member of the recruitment and talent solutions industry, the Petroplan Group recognises its responsibility to take an uncompromising approach to slavery and human trafficking, with zero tolerance for trafficking in people.
+As a member of the recruitment and talent solutions industry, the Petroplan Group recognises its responsibility to take an uncompromising approach to slavery and human trafficking, with zero tolerance for slavery and trafficking of people.
 The Petroplan Group is committed to not only preventing slavery and human trafficking in its own corporate activities, but also to ensuring, insofar as possible, that its supply chains are free from slavery and human trafficking activities.
-As a demonstration of our commitment to this cause; one of the charities supported by the Petroplan Group is “A 2nd Cup” – a charity supporting survivors of human trafficking.

 This statement covers the activities for the Petroplan Group and its ultimate parent company Petroplan Holdings.

-The Petroplan Group has around 80 employees worldwide, supplying talent solutions and recruitment services and managing placements via our worldwide network of offices throughout Europe, North America, the Middle East and Africa.
+The Petroplan Group has around 100 employees worldwide, supplying talent solutions and recruitment services and managing contractor and permanent placements via our worldwide network of offices throughout Europe, North America, the Middle East, Africa and Asia Pacific.
 The Petroplan Group is a member of The Association of Professional Staffing Companies (APSCo) and our Business Management system is ISO 9001:2015 accredited.
 Providing specialist recruitment services exclusively within the oil, gas and energy sector since 1976, the Petroplan Group has exceptional technical expertise and the experience to deliver services in line with our global clients’ expectations.

-Responsibilities for the Petroplan Group’s anti-slavery initiatives are as follows:
+Responsibilities for Petroplan Group’s anti-slavery initiatives are as follows:

-Petroplan’s Guide to Business Conduct sets out the company’s position on business ethics and its approach to the identification of modern slavery risks and steps to be taken to prevent such activity; some policy extracts are included below:
+Petroplan Group’s Guide to Business Conduct sets out the Group’s position on business ethics and its approach to the identification of modern slavery risks and human trafficking and steps to be taken to prevent such activity; some policy extracts are included below:

-Supply Chain: Petroplan purchases goods and services from a variety of suppliers (local and international) and we seek to promote the application of our core company values in all our interaction with these suppliers ensuring that the suppliers adhere to the highest ethical standards at all times.
+Supply Chain: Petroplan Group purchases goods and services from a variety of suppliers (local and international) and we seek to promote the application of our core company values in all our interaction with these suppliers ensuring that the suppliers adhere to the highest ethical standards at all times.
 We are committed to encouraging suppliers to adopt business policies that align with our Guide to Business Conduct and provide contractual assurances that the same standards will be maintained and adhered to.

-In addition to the principles set out in our Guide to Business Conduct, Petroplan’s HSEQ & SR Policy, our Employee Handbook and our Risk Assessment Procedure all underpin our commitment to the avoidance of slavery and human trafficking risks within our business.
+In addition to the principles set out in our Guide to Business Conduct, Petroplan Group’s HSEQ & SR Policy, our Employee Handbook and our Risk Assessment Procedure all underpin our commitment to the avoidance of slavery and human trafficking risks within our business.
 All employees of Petroplan sign a copy of the Employee Handbook confirming they have read and understand its contents at the time of joining the business.

-All our suppliers must agree to Petroplan’s Supplier Code of Conduct, which provides that they will:
+All our suppliers must agree to Petroplan Group’s Supplier Code of Conduct, which provides that they will: